Google beats the records in NLP with their new XLNet

 Language models can be trained with any text.
 We can create training examples by merely hiding and remembering the last word in any sentence.
 Today’s language models learn from texts that are thousands of books long.

 3. Language models can pass their knowledge on to other neural networks.

 Once a language model has learned to guess the next word in a sentence, it has acquired lots of knowledge about the world.
 By connecting the language model to another neural network, they can share knowledge, so the neural network also gains knowledge about the world.

-This all might sound complicated, but it’s actually just like two people sharing information.
+It all might sound complicated, but it’s just like two people sharing information.

 So what are researchers working on today?